Cinnamon Bark and Its Characteristics

 3. Cinnamon

-Coumarin is also an ingredient in cinnamon.
-Excessive consumption of this substance can have a negative impact on the human body, causing damage to the kidneys and liver.
-Coumarin affects blood circulation, which is why consuming cinnamon is not recommended especially in pregnant women, as it can lead to miscarriages.
+Coumarin is also a component of cinnamon.
+Excessive consumption of this substance can have a detrimental effect on the human body, causing damage to the kidneys and liver.
+Coumarin affects the fluidity of blood, which is why consuming cinnamon is not recommended particularly for pregnant women, as it can lead to miscarriages.
 The content of coumarin depends on the type of cinnamon.
 The largest amount is found in cassia cinnamon from China.
 Ceylon cinnamon contains significantly smaller amounts of this substance.

 The author of the article is Dietspremium